New York LIVE: 2020 Subaru Outback [Video]

 Subaru's lifted wagon is back for more with the introduction of the 2020 Outback--the sixth generation of one of Subaru's mainstay family vehicles.

 The biggest change is under the hood, where the 3.6-liter boxer-six is no longer an option.
 Replacing it is Subaru's new 2.4-liter turbo-four, which produces 260 horsepower and 277 lb-ft of torque.
-Ever since that engine debuted in the larger Atlas three-row, it became inevitable that it would trickle down to other family cars.
+Ever since that engine debuted in the larger Ascent three-row, it became inevitable that it would trickle down to other family cars.

 Don't mistake this for an enthusiast powertrain, though.
 While it may be lighter and more compact than the six-cylinder it replaces, it's still mated exclusively to a CVT.